JGCRI/gcamwrapper/README.md

 ### Creating a libgcam to link to

-At the time of this writing some build systems may not generate a suitable libgcam, a compiled library of GCAM's C++ source, to link gcamdebugr to.
+At the time of this writing some build systems may not generate a suitable libgcam, a compiled library of GCAM's C++ source, to link gcamwrapper to.
 However some simple steps could be taken to create it depending on which system you are using to compile GCAM:

 #### Makefile